maglub/piCanon/README.md

 # Introduction

-This package is meant to simplify the setup and configuration of remotely taking still pictures from a Raspberry Pi computer, connected to a Canon 7D or any other camera supported by gphoto2.
+This package is meant to simplify the setup and configuration of a web GUI to help taking still pictures from camera connected by USB to a Raspberry Pi computer, connected to a Canon 7D or any other camera supported by gphoto2.

+Keywords: USB, Camera, timelapse, raspberry pi

 Get this repo: